 Our immigration lawyers can provide you with assistance in the following situations:

-• Employment immigration – the Green Card is issued under the Immigration and Nationality Act are divided into 5 categories, which are awarded according to the level of expertise of the applicants; our immigration attorneys can help you receive your labor certification, issued by the U.S. Department of Labor.
+• Employment immigration – the Green Card is issued under the Immigration and Nationality Act; this green card is divided into several categories, which are awarded according to the level of expertise of the applicants; our immigration attorneys can help you receive your labor certification, issued by the U.S. Department of Labor.

 • Green card issued for marriage purposes - available for persons who are seeking to relocate to the USA and who are married to an American citizen.
-The USA legislation provides two types of marriage Green Card, related to the legal status of the spouse living in the USA (citizen/permanent resident).
+The USA legislation provides two types of marriage Green Card, based on the legal status of the spouse living in the USA (citizen/permanent resident).

 • H-1B visa – issued for highly qualified professionals; the process of receiving such a document may request the assistance of our immigration lawyer in Miami.